weaviate/weaviatest/README.md

 1. Open a terminal.

-2. Run the following command to create a class using the Weaviatest CLI:
+2. Run the following command to create a collection using the Weaviatest CLI:

     ```
-    docker run weaviatest create class --collection <collection> --multitenant --vector_index <vector_index> --replication_factor <replication_factor>
+    docker run weaviatest create collection --collection <collection> --multitenant --vector_index <vector_index> --replication_factor <replication_factor>
     ```

-    Replace `<collection>`, `<vector_index>`, and `<replication_factor>` with the desired values for your class.
+    Replace `<collection>`, `<vector_index>`, and `<replication_factor>` with the desired values for your collection.

     You can use similar commands to run other actions provided by the Weaviatest CLI.
-Just replace `create class` with the desired action and provide the required parameters.
+Just replace `create collection` with the desired action and provide the required parameters.

     For example, to create data, use the following command: